apache/kafka-site/content/en/41/streams/upgrade-guide.md

 To run a Kafka Streams application version 2.2.1, 2.3.0, or higher a broker version 0.11.0 or higher is required and the on-disk message format must be 0.11 or higher.
 Brokers must be on version 0.10.1 or higher to run a Kafka Streams application version 0.10.1 to 2.2.0.
 Additionally, on-disk message format must be 0.10 or higher to run a Kafka Streams application version 1.0 to 2.2.0.
 For Kafka Streams 0.10.0, broker version 0.10.0 or higher is required.

 In deprecated `KStreamBuilder` class, when a `KTable` is created from a source topic via `KStreamBuilder.table()`, its materialized state store will reuse the source topic as its changelog topic for restoring, and will disable logging to avoid appending new updates to the source topic; in the `StreamsBuilder` class introduced in 1.0, this behavior was changed accidentally: we still reuse the source topic as the changelog topic for restoring, but will also create a separate changelog topic to append the update records from source topic to.
-In the 2.0 release, we have fixed this issue and now users can choose whether or not to reuse the source topic based on the `StreamsConfig#TOPOLOGY_OPTIMIZATION_CONFIG`: if you are upgrading from the old `KStreamBuilder` class and hence you need to change your code to use the new `StreamsBuilder`, you should set this config value to `StreamsConfig#OPTIMIZE` to continue reusing the source topic; if you are upgrading from 1.0 or 1.1 where you are already using `StreamsBuilder` and hence have already created a separate changelog topic, you should set this config value to `StreamsConfig#NO_OPTIMIZATION` when upgrading to 4.1.0 in order to use that changelog topic for restoring the state store.
+In the 2.0 release, we have fixed this issue and now users can choose whether or not to reuse the source topic based on the `StreamsConfig#TOPOLOGY_OPTIMIZATION_CONFIG`: if you are upgrading from the old `KStreamBuilder` class and hence you need to change your code to use the new `StreamsBuilder`, you should set this config value to `StreamsConfig#OPTIMIZE` to continue reusing the source topic; if you are upgrading from 1.0 or 1.1 where you are already using `StreamsBuilder` and hence have already created a separate changelog topic, you should set this config value to `StreamsConfig#NO_OPTIMIZATION` when upgrading to 4.1.1 in order to use that changelog topic for restoring the state store.
 More details about the new config `StreamsConfig#TOPOLOGY_OPTIMIZATION_CONFIG` can be found in [KIP-295](https://cwiki.apache.org/confluence/x/V53LB).

 ## Streams API changes in 4.1.0

-**Note:** Kafka Streams 4.1.0 contains a critical memory leak bug ([KAFKA-19748](https://issues.apache.org/jira/browse/KAFKA-19748)) that affects users of range scans and certain DSL operators (session windows, sliding windows, stream-stream joins, foreign-key joins).
-Users running Kafka Streams should consider upgrading directly to 4.1.1 when available.

 ### Early Access of the Streams Rebalance Protocol